rob-blackbourn/jetblack-ksql-dbapi/README.md

 ## Usage

-There is a docker compose file in the scripts folder which will bring up a local instance of ksql.
+In the source repo there is a docker compose file in the scripts folder which will bring up a local instance of ksql.

 Here is an example using the async client connecting to a local instance of ksql.